vish-slackhq/StoryBot/README.md

 * get Bot & OAuth token and add to .env file

 * Event Subscriptions:
-    * Setup Request URL with ngrok https URL with /slack/events
+    * Setup Request URL with ngrok https URL + /slack/events
     * Subscribe to ***Bot events*** for:
         * message.channels
         * reaction_added
+* Set up Interactive Components to your ngrok URL + /slack/actions
+* Set up a /storybot command to your ngrok URL + /slack/commands

 Generate legacy tokens for other users as needed and add to the Tokens sheet